 General responsibilities of radiographers include making images of structures of the body.
 Related imaging modalities include computed tomography, angiography, magnetic resonance imaging, and mammography.
 Radiography is a specialty within the field of Radiologic Technology, along with diagnostic medical sonography, nuclear medicine, and radiation therapy.
 RTs may also assume supervisory positions.
 Good communication skills are essential for working well with patients, patients’ families, and other medical personnel.

 The Radiography Program at Heartland Community College is programmatically accredited by the Joint Review Committee on Education in Radiology Technology.
-More information can be found at www.JRCERT.org.
-For information regarding program completion rates, credentialing exam rates, and job placement rates, please click here to view the data.
+More information can be found at www.JRCERT.org or by contacting JRCERT, 20 North Wacker Drive, Suite 2850, Chicago, Illinois 60606-3182, phone (312) 704-5300, fax (312) 704-5304.
+For information regarding program completion rates, credentialing exam rates, and job placement rates, please view the program outcomes.

 Admission to the Radiography Program is a selective admissions program; please see the Radiography Admissions Criteria and Procedures Packet.